WomenWhoCode/WWCode-London/CONTRIBUTING.md

     h) Update the `SLACK_CHANNEL_ID` from Slack workspace

-## Reporting issues OR suggesting changes/features to the existing repo:

-1. In order to discuss changes, you are welcome to [open an issue](https://github.com/WomenWhoCode/WWCode-London/issues) about what you would like to contribute.
-Enhancements are always encouraged and appreciated.
-2. A repository owner will review the issue and provide feedback.
-## All the best! 🥇

 ## Adding New Program / Special Interest Group Resources

 1. Create a new folder under `resources` with a good descriptive name for the program/ speacial interest group you are sharing.